Tourist Places to Visit Near Indore Within 200 km: My Favorite Day Trips & Weekend Getaways

 Sirpur Lake

-Why I go: For peaceful birdwatching mornings, when the lake turns into a natural concert of chirps, flutters and ripples.
+Why to go: For peaceful birdwatching mornings, when the lake turns into a natural concert of chirps, flutters, and ripples.
 It’s amazing to find such a natural escape right inside the city!

 Top things to do: